-Socks - Girls will wear plain white socks and boys will wear plain grey socks with summer uniform.
+Socks - Girls will wear plain white socks and boys will wear plain grey socks.

 Jewellery - No jewellery may be worn with the school uniform except for the following concessions:

 Students are encouraged to wear wristwatches, but of an unobtrusive design.